-Rebalancing Public & Private Interests is a cross-disciplinary research platform of Erasmus School of Law.
-We study the interaction between public and private interests and between public and private actors in the context of contemporary societal challenges like globalisation, digitisation and privatisation and crises like those of the environment, financial system, public health and the rule of law.
-This research platform is built on cooperation between scholars of Erasmus School of Law and the Faculty of Law of the University of Groningen.
+Rebalancing Public & Private Interests is a cross-disciplinary research centre of Erasmus School of Law.
+We study the interaction between public and private interests and public and private actors in the context of contemporary societal challenges like globalisation, digitisation and privatisation and crises like those of the environment and public health.
+This research centre is a cooperation between scholars of Erasmus School of Law and the Faculty of Law of the University of Groningen.
 We also cooperate with the Erasmus Center of Empirical Legal Studies, funded by the same sector plan.

-Law shapes society and defines markets.
-Society and markets inform the law.
-Law is hence constantly in development due to changes in the social, economic and political fabric of societies.
-Developments like globalisation, digitisation and privatisation and crises like those of the environment, financial system, public health, and the rule of law require that the legal system and underlying interests are re-evaluated and recalibrated.
+Law is part and partial to society and is constantly in development because of social, economic, and political changes.
+Developments like globalisation, digitisation and privatisation and crises like those of the environment, financial system, and public health require that the legal system and legal interests are re-evaluated and recalibrated.
 A well-functioning legal system is essential for the prosperity and wellbeing of citizens and requires strong faculties of law with excellent scholars equipped to deal with societal challenges.
 The legal discipline of the 21st century is also repositioning itself within the academic environment and in its relationship to other disciplines.
 Mindful of these societal and academic developments, the Dutch Sectorplan for Law 2019-2024 (in Dutch) facilitates the repositioning of law in society with cross-faculty partnerships along four thematic and one methodological research lines:

 - Digital legal studies

 - Rebalancing of public interests in private relationships